 The Standard Exclusive License Agreement ("License Agreement") dated December 22, 2011, between us and UFRF grants us an exclusive license to the proprietary technology covered by issued United States Patents Nos.
-US 5,962,533, which expired in February 2016, and US 6,160,022 which expired in July 2019 and Know-How as defined by the License Agreement, with reservations by UFRF for academic or government uses.
+US 5,962,533, which expired in February 2016, and US 6,160,022 which expired in July 2020 and Know-How as defined by the License Agreement, with reservations by UFRF for academic or government uses.
 Under this agreement, we had agreed to pay various royalties, expenses and milestone payments to UFRF.
 Additionally, pursuant to this agreement, we initially issued to UFRF 80,000 shares of common stock.
 Anti-dilution protection for UFRF pursuant to this agreement required us to issue additional shares in order for UFRF to maintain its ownership stake at ten percent (10%) of the total number of issued and outstanding shares of our common stock, calculated on a fully diluted basis, until such time as we had received a total of two million dollars (\$2,000,000) in exchange for our issuance of equity securities.
 This requirement was met in 2012, and UFRF is therefore afforded no further anti-dilution protection.
-Pursuant to this anti-dilution provision, we issued an additional 34,423 shares of common stock to UFRF increasing the total shares of common stock issued to UFRF increasing the total shares of common stock issued to UFRF.
+Pursuant to this anti-dilution provision, we issued an additional 34,423 shares of common stock to UFRF increasing the total shares of common stock issued to UFRF to 114,423 shares.

-The License Agreement was Amended on December 12, 2016 ("First Amendment") and then again on October 3, 2019 ("Second Amendment").
+The License Agreement was amended in December 2016 ("First Amendment") and again in October 2019 ("Second Amendment").

 Under the Second Amendment all minimum royalty payments and milestone payments defined in the License Agreement were eliminated.
-In addition, the period of payment royalties was changed to be the shorter of (i) ten (10) years from first commercial sale or (ii) the period of market exclusivity on a country by country basis.
+In addition, the period of payment royalties was changed to be the shorter of (i) ten (10) years from first commercial sale or (ii) the period of market exclusivity on a country-by-country basis.
 UFRF may also terminate this license for standard and similar causes such as material breach of the agreement, bankruptcy, failure to pay royalties and other customary conditions.